The State Pension

-The basic state pension (BSP) is a flat rate, set by the Government each year.
-The full BSP for 2016/17 is £119.30 a week.
+The basic state pension (BSP) is set by the Government each year.
+The full BSP for 2017/18 is £122.30 a week.
 If you don't have enough National Insurance contributions credits to get the full BSP, you may be entitled to a lower amount based on the years of contributions or credits on your record.

 Additional State Pension (ASP)